awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    + **VPC endpoints** – **None**
    + **DNS options** – Keep the default values\.
 **Note**
 Amazon RDS requires at least two subnets in two different Availability Zones to support Multi\-AZ DB instance deployments\.
-This tutorial creates a Single\-AZ deployment, but the requirement makes it easy to convert to a Multi\-AZ DB instance deployment in the future\.
+This tutorial creates a Single\-AZ deployment, but the requirement makes it easier to convert to a Multi\-AZ DB instance deployment in the future\.

 1. Choose **Create VPC**\.

 ## Create a VPC security group for a public web server<a name="CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2"></a>

-Next you create a security group for public access\.
-To connect to public instances in your VPC, you add inbound rules to your VPC security group that allow traffic to connect from the internet\.
+Next, you create a security group for public access\.
+To connect to public EC2 instances in your VPC, you add inbound rules to your VPC security group that allow traffic to connect from the internet\.

 **To create a VPC security group**